JamieKaczor/regexTutorial/README.md

 ### Grouping Constructs

 Grouping constructs break up regular expressions into smaller, more manageable pieces as they get larger and more complicated.
 The primary way you group a section of a regex is by using parentheses (`()`).
 Each section within parentheses is known as a subexpression.
 In our example you'll notice 3 completed sets of parentheses (`()`), that means this line of code can be broken down into three subexpressions.
 Grouping constructs can also be a useful way for the user to identify what they're trying to find a match for even if they haven't previously been informed so long as they have a little knowledge of regex.
-You'll notice in between the 1st and 2nd subexpression, there's an at sign (`@`) and in between the 2nd and 3rd theres a slash (`\`) followed by a dot (`.`).  `@` and `\.` are both literally the `@` sign and a `.`(the `.` being preceeded by the `\` makes it literal), so now we know we've got (Grouping 1)@(Grouping 2).(Grouping 3)...which looks an awful like the skeleton of an email address(which we already know we're trying to find).
+You'll notice in between the 1st and 2nd subexpression, there's an at sign (`@`) and in between the 2nd and 3rd theres a slash (`\`) followed by a dot (`.`).  `@` and `\.` are both literally the `@` sign and a `.`(the `.` being preceeded by the `\` makes it literal), so now we know we've got (Grouping 1)@(Grouping 2).(Grouping 3)...which looks an awful lot like the skeleton of an email address(which we already know we're trying to find).

 ### Bracket Expressions